input-output-hk/essential-cardano-content/content/article/what-is-cardano-cardano-101.md

 Both are backed by strong academic research (Algorand was founded by an MIT professor and Turing award winner), and both emphasize decentralization as a core tenet.

 Cardano and Algorand operate proof-of-stake consensus protocols, which means significantly better energy efficiency and faster transaction times than proof-of-work chains like Ethereum or Bitcoin.
 But each chain uses a different implementation of the consensus mechanism.

 Algorand implements what it calls Pure Proof of Stake (PPoS), which randomly selects a token holder as the next block producer.
 The block then needs to be approved by 1,000 validators before being added to the chain.

 Cardano uses Ouroboros, the first provably secure proof-of-stake consensus mechanism.

-Cardano is written in Haskell (with Plutus as its scripting language), while Algorand uses JavaScript, Python, Java, and Go.
+Cardano is written in Haskell (with Plutus as its scripting language), while Algorand uses TEAL, JavaScript, Python, Java, and Go.

-Both chains also differ in their core architecture: Algorand features two layers, whereas Cardano uses three.

-In terms of non-fungible tokens (NFTs), Algorand users can create NFTs using a system built into the protocol, without the need for smart contracts.
-Cardano users can create NFTs in a variety of ways.

 ## Financial aspects

-### The ada token: definition and functionality
+### The ADA token: definition and functionality

-Ada (from 19th-century English writer and mathematician Ada Lovelace) is Cardano's native digital currency.
+ADA (from 19th-century English writer and mathematician Ada Lovelace) is Cardano's native digital currency.
 It is the sole means to pay for transactions on the Cardano blockchain.
 Formal ledger rules determine the effects of these ledger transactions, yielding an immutable and independently verifiable record that tracks the movement of ada and other assets over time.
 Transactions are authorized using secure cryptographic keys that are owned by the ada holder.

 As described below, ada holders can opt to _stake_ their ada holding in order to participate in the Ouroboros proof-of-stake consensus mechanism, which determines how transactions are included in successive Cardano blocks.
 They receive rewards for this in proportion to the stake that has been delegated.
 In addition, ada allows holders to: